Mintbase/minterop-data/README.md

 ## Hasura Config

-At this time, environment variables for cloud triggers (ultimately this should be replaced) are required for each hasura configuration and this needs to be done manually.
+At this time, environment variables for cloud triggers (ultimately this should be replaced) are required for each hasura configuration and this [needs to be done manually](https://hasura.io/docs/latest/projects/env-vars/#introduction).

+Currently `HASURA_POSTGRES`, `CLOUD_FUNCTIONS_BASE_URL`, and `NEAR_NETWORK` must be set for metadata to apply correctly.

-## CICD / Redeploy
+## CICD

-CICD will attempt to run migrations and apply hasura metadta.
+CICD will attempt to run migrations and apply hasura metadta via scripts/redploy.sh.

 Whenever inconsistencies between these are detected, the run will fail.